tomthecarrot/arcore-for-all/README.md

 # ARCore for All
-Google ARCore for all devices (not just "supported" ones)
+Google ARCore for "unsupported" Android devices

 ## Summary
 Google's ARCore developer preview for Android is awesome.
-Unfortunately, my Android phone (Samsung GS8+) is "unsupported", and apps built with ARCore exit at start on my device.
+Unfortunately, my Android phone (Samsung GS8+) is not on the supported list, and apps built with ARCore exit at start on my device.
 However, its hardware actually can run ARCore!

 I modified the Android library to strip the ARCore device check, and ARCore is now working on the device.